Honor Our Veterans During Veterans Day 2019 in Saratoga Springs

 Veterans Day History

-Veterans Day celebrates the patriotism, sacrifice, and willingness to serve of the men and women who have fought for the US in the armed forces.
-First celebrated in 1919, the US holiday corresponds with Armistice Day, the day that major hostilities of World War 1 ended in 1918.
-Many Veterans Day celebrations begin at 11am to commemorate the signing of the Armistice at the 11th hour of the 11th day of the 11th month.
+Veterans Day recognizes the patriotism, sacrifice, and willingness to serve of the men and women who have fought for the US in the armed forces.
+First held in 1919, the US holiday corresponds with Armistice Day, the day that major hostilities of World War 1 ended in 1918.
+Many Veterans Day events begin at 11am to commemorate the signing of the Armistice at the 11th hour of the 11th day of the 11th month.

-After World War II, the celebration became known as Veterans Day, a day to honor all American military members for their love of country and sacrifice for the common good.
-The many US military engagements make Veterans Day an important holiday to celebrate.
-Now, we celebrateour military heroes of all military engagements and sectors.
+After World War II, the special event became known as Veterans Day, a day to honor all American military members for their love of country and sacrifice for the common good.

 Looking for More Saratoga History?